ReinforcementLearningGroup/Assignment/README.md

 ## 6.gradient_exploding.ipynb and gradient_exploding_clipping.ipynb
 These two files are designed to solve gradient exploding problems via a comparison experiment.
 The second one use a global norm clipping method to solve this problem.

+# .py files

+## 1.Chess_env_reward_change.py
+This file is a new environment for the agent.
+We refactored its constructor so that it can accept two more parameters (r_checkmate; r_draw).
+We used this new environment in Reward_administration.ipynb.